Plain English Summary

 What does the study involve?

-All those who take part in the study will receive a full assessment of their mental health, social functioning and use of healthcare services before their entry into the study.
-All those who take part in the study will have three follow-up assessments, 12, 24 and 52 weeks after their entry into the study.
-Half the study participants will be prescribed lamotrigine and the other half will be prescribed a placebo (dummy) which is identical in appearance to the lamotigine but does not contain any active drug.
-All people in the study will continue to have access to services including other drug treatments.
+All those who take part in the study receive a full assessment of their mental health, social functioning and use of healthcare services before their entry into the study.
+All those who take part in the study have three follow-up assessments, 12, 24 and 52 weeks after their entry into the study.
+Half the study participants are prescribed lamotrigine and the other half are prescribed a placebo (dummy) which is identical in appearance to the lamotigine but does not contain any active drug.
+All people in the study continue to have access to services including other drug treatments.

 What are the possible benefits and risks of participating?

-There will be no immediate direct benefit to those taking part, however study participants will be helping make sure that in the future people with borderline personality disorder receive better treatment.
-There are no risks from taking the part other than, among people who receive lamotrigine, who may experience side effects from taking this medication.
+There will be no immediate direct benefit to those taking part, but study participants will be helping make sure that in the future people with borderline personality disorder receive better treatment.
+There are no risks from taking the part other than people who receive lamotrigine may experience side effects from taking this medication.